tevinowino/thoughtreflex/README.md

     *   Change your account password.
     *   **Export Your Data**: Download all your personal data (profile, goals, journal sessions with messages, notebook entries, weekly recaps) in JSON format.
     *   **Delete Your Data**: Option to delete all your application data (journals, goals, recaps, notebook entries, profile settings within the app) while keeping your login account active, allowing for a fresh start.
+*   **Feedback System**:
+    *   Users can submit testimonials and star ratings.
+    *   Approved testimonials are dynamically displayed on the landing page.
+*   **Progressive Web App (PWA)**: Install ThoughtReflex on your device for an app-like experience, starting directly at your dashboard.
 *   **Theme Customization**: Easily switch between light and dark modes for a comfortable viewing experience.
 *   **Privacy Focused**: Clear privacy reminders are integrated throughout the app, assuring users that their entries are confidential.
-*   **Responsive Design**: Enjoy a seamless experience across desktop, tablet,and mobile devices.
+*   **Responsive Design**: Enjoy a seamless and aesthetically pleasing experience across desktop, tablet,and mobile devices, with friendly animations and scrolling effects.

 ## Technology Stack